 13. MAKE A SURFACE SOFT SCRUB

 For safe, effective cleaning of bathroom tubs, tile and sinks–even fiberglass and glossy tiles–sprinkle baking soda lightly on a clean damp sponge and scrub as usual.
 Rinse thoroughly and wipe dry.
-For extra cleaning power, make a paste with baking soda, course salt and liquid dish soap—let it sit then scour off.
+For extra cleaning power, make a paste with baking soda, coarse salt, and liquid dish soap—let it sit then scour off.

 14. HANDWASH DISHES AND POTS & PANS